-The Pueblo Campus is a GED Testing Examination Site and has GED Prep Classes available
+The Fremont Campus is a GED Testing Examination Site.

 GTC (Gateway to College)

 Gateway to College (GTC) is a unique program that provides an educational experience on a college campus.
 GTC is for students looking to earn a high school diploma and college credits at the same time.
 Gateway to College's purpose is to re-engage disconnected youth in their educational journey.